emart53/costless-warehouse-management/PURCHASE_ORDER_STATUS_STANDARDIZATION.md

 Comprehensive status management system for purchase orders with consistent uppercase formatting and standardized workflow across the entire application.

 ## Status Workflow
-The purchase order lifecycle follows this standardized workflow:
+The purchase order lifecycle follows this simplified workflow:

 ```
-DRAFT → SUBMITTED → PENDING → SCHEDULED → RECEIVED
+DRAFT → SUBMITTED → SCHEDULED → RECEIVED
                         ↓
                    CANCELLED (can occur at any stage)
 ```

+**Note**: SUBMITTED status is required before PDF generation for vendor communication.

 ## Standardized Status Codes